lucas874/visual-swarm-protocol-editing/README.md

 ## Known Issues

 - It is possible to drag a transition going from output to input, but it will create a transition in the opposite direction.
 - Transitions and labels may overlap with nodes.
-The problem can be solve by dragging nodes away from each other.
+The problem can be solved by dragging nodes away from each other.
 - It is not possible to move edges.

 ## Release Notes

 This version is only meant for testing.

+### 0.2.0

+Added the possibility of movable edges.
+Create handles and drag edges, to create a simpler overview of the diagram.

 ### 0.1.0

-Initial realease of extension for testing purposes.
+The initial release of extension for testing purposes.